Jessi Colter: Personal life

-Colter met guitarist Duane Eddy in Phoenix.
-He produced her first record, and she toured with him.
+Colter met guitarist Duane Eddy in Phoenix through her sister Sharon L. Johnson who was married to Cowboy Jack Clement at the time.
+Eddy produced her first record, and she toured with him.
 They were married in 1961 in Las Vegas, settling in Los Angeles.
 She pursued a career as a songwriter under her married name, Mirriam Eddy.
 Her songs were recorded by Don Gibson, Nancy Sinatra, and Dottie West.
 Colter and Eddy have a daughter, Jennifer.
 In 1968, Eddy and Colter separated, divorcing later that year.
 Colter moved back to Arizona.
 In that same year, she met Waylon Jennings, and they married on October 27, 1969.
 At this time, Mirriam adopted her stage name, Jessi Colter.
 She chose the name based on a story her father once told her about an accomplice of Jesse James's, Jesse Colter.
 The couple then moved to Nashville, Tennessee, and had one son, Waylon Albright "Shooter" Jennings (b.
 1979).
 Jennings and Colter were married until his death.

 Colter announced on June 19, 2023, on her social media pages that she had married Arlin Brower in Rio Verde, Arizona, on February 14, 2023.
 Colter and Brower were married on a horse-therapy ranch.
 Arlin Brower is a former heavy equipment contractor and a horse breeder.